Univariate regression

 \[ \begin{align} \mu_i &= \beta_0 + \beta_1\times\text{Bill length}_i \\ \mu_i &= \beta_0 + \beta_1\times0 \\ \mu_i &= \beta_0 \\ \end{align} \]

 But, if we take the data as we found it, we’re going to be talking about \(\beta_0\) as the depth of a penguin’s bill when the bill has 0 length!
-Either way it is the same line.
-However, from the point of view of setting priors and interpreting coefficients, it helps a lot to set a meaningful 0.
+Clearly that isn’t a very meaningful value.
+From the point of view of setting priors and interpreting coefficients, it helps a lot to set a meaningful 0.

-A very common choice is to subtract the average from your independent variable, so that it is equal to 0 at the average:
+A very common choice is to subtract the average from your independent variable, so that penguins with an average bill length now have an average of 0:

 \[ \begin{align} \text{Bill depth}_i &\sim \text{Normal}(\mu_i, \sigma) \\ \mu_i &= \beta_0 + \beta_1\times(\text{Bill length}_i - \overline{\text{Bill length}})\\ \beta_0 &\sim \text{Normal}(??) \\ \beta_1 &\sim \text{Normal}(??) \end{align} \]